PhD (2003) in Chemistry (Physical Chemistry/Computational Chemistry), Universidade de Lisboa

-Assistant Professor, Pharmaceutical and Medicinal Chemistry
+Assistant Professor, Computational and Medicinal Chemistry

 Faculdade de Farmácia, Universidade de Lisboa — Av.
 Prof. Gama Pinto, 1649-003 Lisboa, Portugal

 Guedes leads the molecular modeling lab at the Faculty of Pharmacy.
 Her lab focus on the identification and optimization of promising small molecules to target proteins involved in cancer, inflammation, viral and infectious diseases using computer aided drug design (quantum mechanics, molecular docking, virtual screening, molecular dynamics, pharmacophore, de novo and homology modeling).
 Her research synergistically combines computational chemistry with drug discovery and optimization.
 Currently, in her lab she supervises and co-supervises 7 PhD students and several master, tutorial and project students.